radical-cybertools/radical.entk/doc/user_guide/adding_data.rst

 Adding Data
 ****************

 Now that we have a basic example running, let's try to add some data to this application!
-Our kernel in the first step, creates a file if it does not already exist and adds `Hello World` to the file.
+Our kernel in the first stage, creates a file if it does not already exist and adds `Hello World` to the file.
 In this section, we'll try to first transfer an input file ("input_file.txt") from localhost, add `Hello World` to this file and transfer it back to the localhost.